 World’s best pomegranates grown in the southern parts of Afghanistan in Kandahar, Balkh, Helmand, and Nimruz provinces.

-A pomegranate fruit judged ripe when it develops distinctive color and impart metallic sound when tapped by the finger.
-It must be picked up at right time before turning over-mature which otherwise makes its seeds get harder, inedible, and the whole fruit tend to crack open and damaged.
+A pomegranate fruit judged ripe when it develops distinctive color and imparts metallic sound when tapped by the fingertip.
+It must be picked up at the right time before turning overmature; otherwise, its seeds become harder, inedible, and the whole fruit tends to burst open and spoiled.